hyling/kean.github.io/_posts/2017-09-03-smart-retry.markdown

             .asDriver(onErrorJustReturn: [])
 ```

 > Notice that `trackActivity(isBusy)` is called _after_ the `retry` operator.
-If it were called before it then it would be tracking activity of each of the individual requests.
+If it were called before it then it would be tracking the activity of each of the individual requests.

 # Implementation